jonaswikstrom/deconz2mqtt/README.md

 The mappings is divided into *sensors* and *lights* where both entities share the functionality for state reading.
 The system monitors the payload given for each entity and publishes the defined part of this on a specific MQTT topic.
 The *Lights* entities subscribes to a specific MQTT command topic and performs a *PUT* statement towards the deConz-API with defined payload.

 #### Sensors
-Following properties can be used for a sensor
+Following properties must and can be used for a sensor

 | Name | Mandatory | Comment |
 |-|-|-|